 It is much faster to leverage things you already know, fill in the gaps of things that are missing and go do it.
 The idea is to use the shortest path possible to place your offer in front of people.

 Finding the ideal customer

 The faster you can place product or service in front of people, the faster you can reach potential customers.
 You weed out people who are not potential customers too.

-For example, in one of my courses, I wanted to target business people.
-Over time, I found that I have a mix of business people, and also people who just want to learn video editing.
+For example in one of my courses, I initially thought that my target market is business people.
+Over time, I found that I have an equal mix of entrepreneurs and also people who just want learn a skill for leisure.

-My plan for the document selling website was that when I could afford it, I’d find a web developer to create a more sexy version.
-However, due to some circumstances, I had to shut down the site.
+As I mentioned above, my plan for the website was that when I have sufficient regular sales, I’d pay a web developer to create a more refined sexy version.
+However, due to some circumstances, I had to shut down the site not long after launch.

 By doing the site the cheap unsexy way, it saved me a quite a bit of money.